marcglasberg/SameAppDifferentTech/MobileAppReactNativeMobX/README.md

 ### Using hooks

 Please check the `src\ui\cashBalanceAndPortfolio\alternative_implementations\` directory again.
-This folder contains a `hooks` directory containing file [AvailableStock.hook.tsx](src%2Fui%2FcashBalanceAndPortfolio%2Falternative_implementations%2Fhooks%2FAvailableStock.hook.tsx) which is **not used** in the app.
+It contains a `hooks` directory containing file [AvailableStock.hook.tsx](src%2Fui%2FcashBalanceAndPortfolio%2Falternative_implementations%2Fhooks%2FAvailableStock.hook.tsx) which is **not used** in the app.